Want to start your chicken-raising journey in the beautiful state of Texas? First thing, first. Let us get you some chickens.

 They are on the pricier side, but they claim to only give you good chickens for that.

-It seems they do not ship.
+It appears that they do not offer shipping.
 You would have to get an appointment to get your chickens.
 The transaction is fast.
 You will not be allowed to roam around.
 They would have already packed your chickens when you get there.
 You only have to pick them up and pay.
 You might want to keep that in mind with this hatchery.

 Location: 13725 FM2728, Terrell, TX 75161